jiayuqiu/sisi/README.md

 1. calculate the density of each dbscan-ed cluster. density = event_count / mmsi_count
 2. departure ship count and arrival ship count of each polygon, in month level and quarter level.
 3. calculate the percentage of stop events in each dbscan-ed cluster.

+### 3.2 Polygon Classification

+#### 3.2.1 Feature of Events

+There are 2 types of events:
+1. Stop event: the ship moors at a pier, wharf, terminal or dock closed to land.
+2. Anchor event: the ship anchors at a place far away from land.

+##### 3.2.1.1 True Head of AIS
+1. Stop event: True Head of AIS Data will be constant.
+2. Anchor event: True Head of AIS Data will be changing.

+### 3.2.2 Feature of Ship types
+1. Analyze distribution of ship types, including length, width, draught, etc.

+### 3.2.3 Loading or Unloading
+Analyze polygon is for loading or unloading.